balakreshnan/Samples2022/AzureDataExplorer/azureaadevetingestion.md

 - Here location based user assignment is what used
 - Certain user will have certain location access
 - Create a AuthTable to store username and locations
-- Abilityt to change the user, location assignment
+- Ability to change the user, location assignment

 ## Authors